espressif/esptool/docs/en/advanced-topics/firmware-image-format.rst

 .. only:: not esp8266

     If ``hash appended`` in the extended file header is ``0x01``, a SHA256 digest “simple hash” (of the entire image) is appended after the checksum.
 This digest is separate to secure boot and only used for detecting corruption.
+The SPI flash info cannot be changed during flashing if hash is appended after the image.

     If secure boot is enabled, a signature is also appended (and the simple hash is included in the signed data).
 This image signature is `Secure Boot V1 <https://docs.espressif.com/projects/esp-idf/en/latest/esp32/security/secure-boot-v1.html#image-signing-algorithm>`_ and `Secure Boot V2 <https://docs.espressif.com/projects/esp-idf/en/latest/esp32/security/secure-boot-v2.html#signature-block-format>`_ specific.